Lamingtons: A Special Australian Sponge Cake & A Trip

 - 1 tablespoon pure vanilla extract

-- 1 cup (240ml) jam (we use our homemade strawberry peach jam, but use whichever flavor you'd like)
+- 1 cup (240ml) jam (we used our homemade strawberry peach jam, but use whichever flavor you'd like)

-- 1 pound (455g) dessicated coconut (or shredded sweetened coconut if you can't get dessicated coconut)
+- 1 pound (455g) desiccated coconut (or shredded sweetened coconut if you can't get desiccated coconut)

-Divide the batter between the two baking pans, spreading even, and then bake for about 30 minutes or until a cake tester comes out clean in the middle of the cakes.
+- Divide the batter between the two baking pans, spreading evenly.Bake at 325°F for about 30 minutes or until a cake tester comes out clean in the middle of the cakes.
 Cool slightly in the pans, then lift out of the pans and finish cooling completely on wire racks.